ekala-project/nix-lib/README.md

 - `systems/` was removed as it included information about system platforms which are not relevant to nix utilities.
 - `maintainers` and `teams` were removed, as that's related to package maintainership
 - Contributing instructions no longer include usage of "lib.", as the repo now fixates on these functions.
+- `lib.trivial` no longer includes nixpkgs release related information

+Noteable additions to `nixpkgs/lib`:
+- `callFromScope`: like `callPackage` but doesn't add `.override` or `.overrideDerivation`
+  - Meant to be used for functions, shellhooks, and package scopes
 - Added `packageSets.mkAutoCalledPackageDir` lib, which enables the easy creation package sets from a directory
-- `lib.trivial` no longer includes nixpkgs release related information

 # Nixpkgs lib (original readme)